topeberti/Polilingo/Docs/Database.md

 - Passed: Boolean - Whether user met minimum passing score

+- Status: enum (started, completed, abandoned) - Current state of the session.
+Defaults to 'started'.

 #### User Questions History

 Detailed record of each question answered within a session or challenge: